DiscordSRV/Documentation/docs/config.md

 You can get a channel's ID by right-clicking a channel and choosing "Copy ID" after enabling Developer Mode in your Discord Settings; `Settings → Appearance → Developer Mode`.

-you can define more than one pair of linked channels if you have a plugin installed that supports additional chats.
-What you *can't* do is have multiple "Channels" with duplicate IDs or Channel names.
+You can define more than one pair of linked channels.
+What you *can't* do is have multiple "Channels" with duplicate names.

 Example:
 ```yaml